 FB: Bee Parkinson

 A Poet possessing expression and creativity.
 In 1990 Bernadette received the Silver Poet Award from World of Poetry.
 Her work has appeared in The Wishing Well; Musings in 2010, Small Canyons Anthology in 2013, Poems 4 Peace in 2014.
 Fix and Free Anthology in 2015.
 She is the Vice President of the New Mexico State Poetry Society and member of Rio Grande Valencia Poets since 2005.
-Bernadette has contributed to TRAVEL, LOVE, WAR, HAPPY, BETRAYAL and THE SEASONS.
+Bernadette has contributed to TRAVEL, LOVE, WAR, HAPPY, BETRAYAL, THE SEASONS and EMPOWERMENT.